stanfordnlp/dspy/README.md

 # 🎓𝗗𝗦𝗣: Demonstrate–Search–Predict

-**DSP** is a framework for composing **retrieval models** (RMs) and **language models** (LMs) into **powerful pipelines** that tackle knowledge-intensive tasks.

-You write a **DSP program** in a few lines of code.
-The program specifies an NLP system by describing a pipeline of interactions between RMs and LMs.
+The **DSP** framework provides a *programming abstraction* for building grounded AI systems.
+You write a *DSP program* in a few lines of code, which expresses how to tackle NLP tasks via a pipeline of rich interactions between *retrieval models* (RMs) and *language models* (LMs).

 In DSP, you don't hard-code few-shot prompts.
-Instead, the DSP runtime annotates the examples for your pipeline, starting from a few end-task examples (e.g., question and final answer) that are pipeline-agnostic.
+We view "prompt engineering" as hyperparameter tuning.
+It's only a final (and relatively minor) step after building up an effective architecture and getting its modules to work together.

+Instead, DSP provides a high-level abstraction for building these architectures—with LMs and search.
+And it gets the modules working together on your behalf (e.g., it annotates few-shot demonstrations for LM calls within your arbitrary pipeline automatically).

+Once you're happy with things, DSP can *compile* your DSP program into a tiny LM that's a lot cheaper to work with.

 You can get an overview via our Twitter threads:
 * [**Introducing DSP**](https://twitter.com/lateinteraction/status/1617953413576425472)  (Jan 24, 2023)